turingschool-examples/task_manager_rails/README.md

 There's a lot going on here - let's break it down.

 Before we can make any updates to a record in our database, we first need to find that information, which is why we are using the `find` method that we used on our `show` action.
-Then, we can use an ActiveRecord `udpate` to change the object that ActiveRecord found and created for us.
+Then, we can use an ActiveRecord `update` to change the object that ActiveRecord found and created for us.
 Finally, we need to `save` the changes we made to that object in our database.
 And, thinking way back to when we were creating an object, Rails will expect us to redirect after making this update, so we are going to redirect back to the tasks' show page.

 Now that we have this edit functionality implemented, make sure you have your server running, and play around with your new fancy form!